jakestiles/hanabi-live/docs/VARIANTS.md

 ### Dizzy

-* When a player successfully plays a card, turn order reverses.
+* When a player plays a card, turn order reverses.
 * When the end of the game is triggered by the last card being drawn, the team still gets a number of turns equal to the player count as normal.
-Because of turn order changing, those final turns may not be evenly distributed among all players.
+Because of order of play changing, those final turns may not be evenly distributed among all players.

 ### Throw It in a Hole